Skip to content

 Which seats are in the shade

-The areas of Centre Court that are in the shade can vary depending on the time of day and the position of the sun.
-Generally speaking, the seats that are located on the east side of the stadium (the side opposite the main entrance) tend to be in the shade during the morning, while the seats on the west side tend to be in the shade in the afternoon.
+On Centre Court and No.1 Court, the areas in shade change over the course of the day.
+In general, seats on the east side of the stadium, opposite the main entrance, tend to be in the shade earlier in the day, while seats on the west side tend to have more shade later in the afternoon.

 Wimbledon neck